OpenFero/openfero/docs/README.md

 # How does OpenFero work?

-The following is an example of how OpenFero creates a Kubernetes job based on the alert received and the job definition from the configmap.
+The following is an example of how OpenFero creates a Kubernetes job based on the alert received and the job definition from the Operarius CRD.

 This should help you to better understand the behavior of OpenFero.